-Windows firewall On/Off setting:
+Windows firewall On/Off setting (WES 7):

-- 1. Use the mouse to right-click anywhere on the screen, and click Show the desktop to reveal the desktop. - 2.
-Click Start \rightarrow Control Panel from the Windows menu bar hidden in the lower part of the screen. - 3.
-Click System and Security → Windows Firewall to show Windows Firewall display.
+- 1. Use the mouse to right-click anywhere on the screen, and click Show the desktop to reveal the Windows desktop. - 2.
+Move the mouse pointer to the bottom of the screen to display the Windows task bar.
+Click Start > Control Panel. - Set "View by: Category" at the upper right of the Control Panel, click System and Security > Windows Firewall to show Windows Firewall window.